 - The regulation of homocysteine levels

 Hemoglobin is the compound in the blood responsible for bringing oxygen all over your body.
-The Vitamin B12 benefits for nerve strength should be pretty obvious.
+The Vitamin B12 benefits for seniors for nerve strength should be pretty obvious.

 Homocysteine is an amino acid produced by your body.
 If the levels of Homocysteine become too high, your chances of having a heart attack or stroke spike up.
 Vitamin B12 interacts with Homocysteine to ensure any excess amino acid is expelled from the body.